10 Ways to Promote Your Parks & Recreation Events on Social Media

 If budget allows, consider investing in paid social media ads on the channels where majority of your audience is.
 Organic reach is declining everyday.
 For instance, on average only about 2-6% of your Facebook followers will ever see posts from your page.
 When crafting ads, be sure to have eye-catching visuals, short and snappy copy, a snappy headline, a call-to-action (for example, 'Register Now') and the link to where you want them to go.

 #9 Invite User Generated Content During Events

-User generated content is content created by your followers, which can be shared across social media on your channels.
-User generated content can increase engagement, and is especially useful when promoting events.
-How it works is that you can ask your community to create content during and after the event.
-During the event, you can create special photo booths or walls where visitors can take photos.
+User generated content is content created by your followers, which can be shared across social media accounts on your channels.
+User generated content can increase engagement, and is especially useful when promoting public events.
+How it works is that you can ask your community to create content for social media during and after the event.
+During the public event, you can create special photo booths or walls where visitors can take photos.
 Ask them to share these images using your branded event hashtag.

 #10.
 Measure Your Social Media Activity

-By following these best practices and tips you'll be able to increase the reach of your parks and recreation promotions through social media and hopefully drive more registrations and community participation.
+By following these best practices and tips you'll be able to increase the reach of your parks and recreation promotions through social media like Facebook and Twitter, and hopefully drive more registrations and community participation.